Arthur Sullivan: Early 1880s

 Carte opened the next Gilbert and Sullivan piece, Patience, in April 1881 at London's Opera Comique, where their past three operas had played.
 In October, Patience transferred to the new, larger, state-of-the-art Savoy Theatre, built with the profits of the previous Gilbert and Sullivan works.
 The rest of the partnership's collaborations were produced at the Savoy, and are widely known as the "Savoy operas".
 (Note: The term came to be applied to all 13 surviving Gilbert and Sullivan operas, and extended, by some writers, to the other comic operas and companion pieces produced at the Savoy Theatre until 1909.
 The Oxford English Dictionary defines the phrase as: "Designating any of the Gilbert and Sullivan operas originally presented at the Savoy Theatre in London by the D'Oyly Carte company.
 Also used more generally to designate any of the Gilbert and Sullivan operas, including those first presented before the Savoy Theatre opened in 1881, or to designate any comic opera of a similar style which appeared at the theatre".)
 Iolanthe (1882), the first new opera to open at the Savoy, was Gilbert and Sullivan's fourth hit in a row.
 Sullivan, despite the financial security of writing for the Savoy, increasingly viewed the composition of comic operas as unimportant, beneath his skills, and also repetitious.
-After Iolanthe, Sullivan had not intended to write a new work with Gilbert, but he suffered a serious financial loss when his broker went bankrupt in November 1882.
-Therefore, he concluded that his financial needs obliged him to continue writing Savoy operas.
-In February 1883, he and Gilbert signed a five-year agreement with Carte, requiring them to produce a new comic opera on six months' notice.
+After Iolanthe, Sullivan had not intended to write further Savoy operas.
+He suffered a serious financial loss when his broker went bankrupt in November 1882, and his biographers have speculated that this loss contributed to his decision to continue collaborating with Gilbert.
+In February 1883, he and Gilbert signed a five-year agreement with Carte requiring them to produce new comic operas on six months' notice.

 On 22 May 1883 Sullivan was knighted by Queen Victoria for his "services ... rendered to the promotion of the art of music" in Britain.
 The musical establishment, and many critics, believed that this should end his career as a composer of comic opera – that a musical knight should not stoop below oratorio or grand opera.
 Having just signed the five-year agreement, Sullivan suddenly felt trapped.
 The next opera, Princess Ida (1884, the duo's only three-act, blank verse work), had a shorter run than its four predecessors; Sullivan's score was praised.
 With box office receipts lagging in March 1884, Carte gave the six months' notice, under the partnership contract, requiring a new opera.
 Sullivan's close friend, the composer Frederic Clay, had recently suffered a career-ending stroke at the age of 45.
 Sullivan, reflecting on this, on his own long-standing kidney problems, and on his desire to devote himself to more serious music, replied to Carte, "[I]t is impossible for me to do another piece of the character of those already written by Gilbert and myself."